That Wilkin Boy: Principal characters

 A vivacious blonde-haired 17-year-old, Samantha is Bingo's steady girlfriend, much to the chagrin of her weightlifting, hyper-masculine father.
 She also fills-in with a tambourine and backing vocals with The Bingoes.
-Her family lives next door the Wilkins.
+Her family lives next door to the Wilkins.
 Influenced by her father, she has improved her strength to the point where she can overpower Bingo (a fact often humorously referenced in the comics).
 She resembles Betty Cooper in a number of ways.
-She discourages female stereotypes, as she has appeared in stories involving feminism, and had a steady boyfriend despite appearing somewhat tomboyish.
+She discourages female stereotypes, as she has appeared in stories involving feminism and had a steady boyfriend, despite appearing somewhat tomboyish.